Genuster/psychopy-chronos/README.md

 ## Windows driver

-Install the USB driver from the `chronos_driver_win/` folder before first use if you never installed E-Prime on your machine.
+If you've never installed E-Prime on your machine, install the USB driver for Chronos from the `chronos_driver_win/` directory.

 ## Usage